matijasec/qedip/blog/2025-11-21-why-80-percent-of-applications-get-rejected.md

 - Hyperparameters (or ranges)
 - Example results

-If your spec is vague ("we use a neural network to achieve improved results"), expect a rejection under ß 112 for lack of enablement.
+If your spec is vague ("we use a neural network to achieve improved results"), expect a rejection under ¬ß 112 for lack of enablement.

 ## The QED IP Advantage: I Know What Examiners Are Looking For

 When I draft AI patent applications now, I write them thinking about what I would have looked for as an examiner:

-?
-Specific technical details that show real innovation
+‚úÖ Specific technical details that show real innovation
-?
-Claim language that distinguishes from obvious prior art
+‚úÖ Claim language that distinguishes from obvious prior art
-?
-Integration of multiple technical elements to solve a concrete problem
+‚úÖ Integration of multiple technical elements to solve a concrete problem
-?
-Technical improvements that are measurable and non-obvious
+‚úÖ Technical improvements that are measurable and non-obvious
-?
-Specification that enables the invention without being so detailed it limits claim scope
+‚úÖ Specification that enables the invention without being so detailed it limits claim scope

 I also know the prior art landscape in AI/ML because I spent three years searching it daily.
 I know what papers from NeurIPS 2019 are going to sink your claims.
 I know which patents in the space are actually relevant and which are just noise.

-Most importantly, I know how to position your innovation to survive examinationóbecause I know exactly what would have convinced me to allow an application when I was on the other side of the desk.
+Most importantly, I know how to position your innovation to survive examination‚Äîbecause I know exactly what would have convinced me to allow an application when I was on the other side of the desk.

 ## Your AI Innovation Deserves Protection That Actually Works